YthingLLC/quarterback/README.md

 Clone this repository and build with `cargo build`, or download the latest release from this repository.

-The only formats that will be offered at this time is built against the `x86_64-unknown-linux-musl` and `aarch64-unknown-linux-musl` (this does work on a Raspberry Pi 3B!) in release mode.
+The only formats that will be offered at this time are built against the `x86_64-unknown-linux-musl` and `aarch64-unknown-linux-musl` (this does work on a Raspberry Pi 3B!) in release mode.
 This produces a statically linked executable of a fairly small size.
 This should work on any modern Linux distribution.

 There are currently two modes that can be used with Quarterback: `configurator` and `daemon`.